Izzmo/AutoAwesomer/README.md

 ## Changelog

+### November 21st, 2012
+* Fixed bug where AFK timer was not working.

 ### November 15th, 2012
 * Fixed bug not allowing someone to vote in a big room if they were not in the main section.